-The LXE VX6 video subsystem consists of a color TFT display.
+The LXE VX7 video subsystem consists of a color TFT display.
 The video subsystem complies with the VESA VL bus standard.
-The resolution of this display is 800 by 320 pixels.
-This resolution complies with the SVGA graphics industry standard.

 The display supports screen blanking to eliminate driver distraction when the vehicle is in motion.
 Please see "Technical Specifications - Screen Blanking Cable" later in this chapter and "Screen Blanking" in Chapter 4, "Scanner" for details.